rwxrob/notes/Quarterly Kubernetes  upgrade and review.md

-This document outlines a consistent strategy for ensuring an enterr
+This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster with its k8sapps is kept up to date and reviewed for improvements and security once a quarter.
+Ideally, a enterprise K8S operations team would simply follow this checklist of tasks.

-Assumptions and requirements:
+## Assumptions and requirements

+- Kubespray
+- GitOpts
-- Assumes use of k8sapp spec 2.0
+- k8sapp spec 2.0